-- 4.7.1 The parish of Ross-on-Wye does not just include the existing built area of the town.
-There are open, green areas within the parish and that is all set in the context of the wider landscape (see section 4.4 above).
-There are also potential, major, future proposals for all of the important Broadmeadows/ Tanyard area and some of the land east of the A40 (see p.
-93-99).
+- 4.5.1 The parish of Ross-on-Wye does not just include the existing built area of the town.
+There are open, green areas within the parish and that is all set in the context of the wider landscape.
+There are also potential, major, future proposals for all of the important Broadmeadows/Tanyard area and some of the land east of the A40 (see p.
+89-95).
 A number of hedgerows, tree lines and watercourses serve to link the built area to its surrounding landscape, but currently rather poorly with few links into the built area.
-There are a number of Public Rights of Way (and some informally used footpaths) that connect town to country and two major long distance walks - the Herefordshire Trail and the Wye Valley Walk - pass into and through the town. - 4.7.2 The Herefordshire Core Strategy Green Infrastructure map shows three 'Local Enhancement Zones' - to the east, south east and south of the current built area, and three 'Strategic Corridors' to the east, south east and south west.
+There are a number of Public Rights of Way (and some informally used footpaths) that connect town to country and two major long distance walks - the Herefordshire Trail and the Wye Valley Walk - pass into and through the town. - 4.5.2 The Herefordshire Core Strategy Green Infrastructure map shows three 'Local Enhancement Zones' - to the east. south east and south of the current built area, and three 'Strategic Corridors' to the east, south east and south west.
 These are considered in the Green Infrastructure Report (see Appendix 1 the Summary Evidence Report') along with more detailed local information.
-This reinforces the need to retain as much as possible of the existing green infrastructure and, in places, add to it in the layout and design of new developments. - 4.7.3 Ross-on-Wye has some formally designated Historic Parks and Gardens which should be given the maximum possible protection.
+This reinforces the need to retain as much as possible of the existing green infrastructure and, in places, add to it in the layout and design of new developments.

-4.7 Green Infrastructure (...continued)
+4.5 Green Infrastructure (...continued)